Advent of Google means we must rethink our approach to education

 Would a person with good handwriting, spelling and grammar and instant recall of multiplication tables be considered a better candidate for a job than, say, one who knows how to configure a peer-to-peer network of devices, set up an organisation-wide Google calendar and find out where the most reliable sources of venture capital are, I wonder?
 The former set of skills are taught in schools, the latter are not.
 We have a romantic attachment to skills from the past.
 Longhand multiplication of numbers using paper and pencil is considered a worthy intellectual achievement.
-Using a mobile phone to multiply is not.
-But to the people who invented it, longhand multiplication was just a convenient technology.
 In school examinations, learners must reproduce facts from memory, solve problems using their minds and paper alone.
 The curriculum lists things that children must learn.
+One of the teachers who works with me said to her class of nine-year-olds: "There is something called electromagnetic radiation that we can't see, can you figure out what it is?"
 One of them says: "Aren't we going to do any work?"
-"What do you think you were doing?"
 "What's work, then?"